-The River’s flow level is dangerously reduced by extreme and persistent drought conditions.
-Persistent low flows hurt the plants, animals, and people who depend on the river, its floodplain (where the tupelo trees live), and bay.
-Nature’s whims are problems enough, but the hand of man makes it much worse.
-The management by the Corps of Engineers of the River’s major upstream tributaries — the Chattahoochee and Flint Rivers in Georgia – make the low-flow periods in the Apalachicola more frequent, more severe, and more long-lasting than would be caused by natural events alone.
+The River’s flow level is significantly reduced by extreme and persistent drought conditions.
+Persistent low flows hurt the plants, animals, and people who depend on the river, its floodplain, and bay.
+The management by the Corps of Engineers of the River’s major upstream tributaries — the Chattahoochee and Flint Rivers in Georgia – make the low-flow periods in the Apalachicola more frequent, more severe, and longer lasting than would be caused by natural events alone.
 To restore the health of the River and Bay, we must change the way the Corps manages these Rivers.
 These problems have existed for 30 years, but changed from chronic to crisis in 2012, when the seafood productivity of the Bay collapsed.

-Apalachicola oysters, which are entirely dependent upon high flows of fresh water to reduce the salinity of the Bay, and which die off during the lowest-flow years, were dramatically reduced in number and size.
+Apalachicola oysters, which are dependent on high flows of fresh water to reduce the salinity of the Bay, and which die off during the lowest-flow years, have dramatically reduced in number and size.
 Oyster harvesters and local seafood workers can no longer depend on the Bay for their living.
 Shrimp and crab harvests are also smaller.
 On September 6, 2012, Florida Governor Rick Scott sent an emergency request for relief to the federal government declaring a “Commercial Fishing Resource Disaster” in the Apalachicola Bay.
 According to Scott, “The State of Florida has experienced an unprecedented decline in the abundance of oysters within our coastal estuaries, a direct consequence of which has been a significant loss of income to commercial oyster fishermen, oyster processors and rural coastal communities.”
 These problems are made worse by the poor local economic conditions, which push people to the Bay for both food and income.
-The flow crisis in the River has become a human crisis in Franklin County, and will require human intervention to solve.

 Loss of floodplain and wetland habitat